Wobblyyyy/Pathfinder/readme.md

 If you notice any documentation issues, or are struggling to understand the meaning of any documentation, please contact me (Colin) (wobblyyyy@gmail.com) and I'll try to get any issues sorted out as quickly as possible.

-## Modules
-If you've noticed, this project has three sub-modules:
-- Pathfinder-frc
-- Pathfinder-ftc
-- Pathfinder-rlib

-Each of these has a different artifact that's available/released for different situations.
-For example, if you're writing code for an FRC challenge, you should use the Pathfinder-frc release, not the Pathfinder or the Pathfinder-ftc release.
-Pathfinder-rlib is the only one that doesn't seem to make much sense, however, I'd like to say - it's for a future library I'm working on designed to simplify the process of coding FRC and FTC robots.